-Oh, don’t get me wrong, and please, please don’t let this be a discouragement from growing some of your own.
-There are a few ways to grow mint and not have it take over your whole neighborhood, and still have a supply of mint ready at hand for that next batch of mint jelly.
-Unfortunately, I didn’t learn these tips until after it was already planted, thriving, out of control.
+Don’t let this be a discouragement from growing some of your own.
+There are ways to grow this helpful, tasty herb and not have it take over your whole neighborhood, so you can have a supply of mint ready at hand for that next batch of mint jelly.
+Unfortunately, I learned these tips the hard way, after it was already planted, thriving, and way out of control.
 So, please, learn from my mistakes.

-The easiest way is to plant mint to control the spreading is to plant it in a large planter/container with drainage holes, that sits in a tray/dish to keep the roots from sneaking through the hole and overtaking the county.
+The easiest way is to plant mint to control the spreading is to plant it in a large container with drainage holes that are covered with mesh, so it can drain but keep the roots from sneaking through the hole and overtaking the county.

-Another way to try to tame mint is to dig a hole the size you want your mint patch to be, about a foot or so deep, then line it with landscaping fabric, refill with soil, and plant away.
+Another way to manage the mint is to dig a hole the size you want your mint patch to be, about a foot or so deep, then line it with landscaping fabric, refill with soil, then plant the mint.
 Be sure to watch for feelers as they could still creep over the top edge of the landscape fabric, escaping the set boundary.
-It’s sneaky, that mint.
+Mint is sneaky, y’all.

-When looking for a spot to plant your patch, mint likes well drained soil, but not too dry, and is happiest in partial shade but can handle full sun too depending on the variety.
+When deciding on the perfect patch for the mint, look for well drained soil, but not too dry.
+Mint likes moisture and is happiest in partial shade.
+Certain varieties can handle full sun better than others.
 Too much shade will result in leggy mint.
-Which will still taste wonderful, but maybe not produce as many leaves as you’d like.
+Which will still taste wonderful, but may not produce as many leaves as you’d like.

 There are many varieties of mint to choose from as well.
-Two varieties are mingling in our garden.
+Check out these varieties (information gleaned from Clemson Extension):

 - Spearmint (Mentha spicata) is one of the easiest varieties to grow, and is the variety usually used in mint juleps and teas.